Five Little Peppers in Trouble

-Five Little Peppers in Trouble is a 1940 American black and white comedy-drama film.
-It was the fourth and final Five Little Peppers film.
+Five Little Peppers in Trouble is a 1940 American black and white comedy-drama film, directed by Charles Barton and produced by Jack Fier.
+It was the fourth and final film in the Five Little Peppers series.

 Plot

 Jasper's aunt plans to take Jasper to live with her, thinking that he's not being properly taken care of by his grandfather, Mr. King.
 King enrolls Jasper and the five Peppers in a private school, where they are teased by the other children.